Seven Keys to Running a Successful Meeting

 We have identified seven keys to running successful, productive meetings:

-• If it’s not helping to achieve your mission, you shouldn’t be doing it.
+If it’s not helping to achieve your mission, you shouldn’t be doing it.
+This alignment ensures that meetings reinforce your association strategic planning efforts and don’t deviate from what truly matters.

 If you follow these seven simple steps your meetings will be efficient and will lead to successes for your association.
 Happy Meeting!